10 Best Food Tracking Apps of 2024

 Carb Manager Logo

-CarbManager is a food tracking app that specializes in tracking carbohydrates.
-Keto and low-carb lovers flock to this app because it makes sticking to the lifestyle easier.
-Manage your health goals by integrating data from leading trackers and health apps like Garmin, FitBit, and Apple Health, so you can correlate how what you eat may impact your energy, cravings, and weight.
+CarbManager is a food-tracking app that specializes in tracking carbohydrates.
+Keto and low-carb lovers flock to this app because it makes sticking to the lifestyle more accessible.
+Manage your health goals by integrating data from leading fitness trackers and health apps like Garmin, Fitbit, and Apple Health so you can correlate how what you eat may impact your energy, cravings, and weight.

 My Diet Coach Logo

 Gamify the sometimes tedious task of tracking your food by getting points.
 The My Diet Coach app rewards users for healthy habits, not just weight loss.
-Take pictures of your meals if you don’t have time to log after eating, then go back and update when you’re ready.
+If you don’t have time to log your foods after eating, take pictures of your meals, then go back and update when you’re ready.
 Customizable features in the pro version include adding photos, personalizing your avatar, scanning food barcodes, and creating unique challenges.

 5 Helpful Tips to Stay on Top of Tracking

 Food tracking can be a valuable tool for improving your health.
-By tracking what you eat, you can become more aware of your dietary habits and make changes as needed.
+By tracking what you eat, you can become more aware of your dietary habits and make necessary changes.
 It can also provide insight into what foods work best for you and your body.
 In the beginning, cataloging what you’re eating can be difficult.

 To help you get into the habit of food logging, Signos’ content director provides the following tips to make tracking more seamless.

-1. Pre-log meals and recipes you eat often.
-We all have our favorite foods and go-to meals that work well to keep us sated and energized.
-When you aren’t running to a work meeting after a quick lunch or you aren’t helping wash the dishes and get the kids started on homework, take five or 10 minutes to pre-log meals or recipes you plan to eat this week.
-Or, plan your meals and snacks for the next day the night before and pre-log them when the house is quiet and before you wind down for bed.
+1. Pre-log Meals and Recipes You Eat Often: We all have our favorite foods and go-to meals that keep us sated and energized.
+When you aren’t running to a work meeting after a quick lunch or helping wash the dishes and get the kids started on homework, take five or 10 minutes to pre-log meals or recipes you plan to eat this week.
+Or, plan your meals and snacks for the next day before you wind down for bed.
 This will make it easier to track what you’re eating when you’re busy and more likely to skip logging.

-2. Pre-log meals when you meal prep.
-Similar to the recommendation above, if you take an hour or two to prep lunches, dinners, and breakfasts, tack on an extra 10 minutes to that meal prep time to log what you made.
-That way you’ll remember how much arugula and roasted veggies you added to your prep-ahead mason jar salads, and you remember what you added to that chicken and veggie curry.
-If you take a weekend afternoon to meal prep, spend an extra 10 minutes logging the recipes you made, favorite them in the app, and then you can easily pull up what you ate during the week when you're busy (that's why you needed to meal prep, am I right?).
+2. Pre-log Meals When You Meal Prep: If you take time to meal prep, take 10 minutes to log what you made.
+That way, you remember exactly how much of each ingredient is included in your recipes.
+If you take a weekend afternoon to meal prep, spend an extra 10 minutes logging the recipes you made, favorite them in the app, and then you can easily pull up what you ate during the week when you're busy.

-3. Keep an eye on the bigger picture.
-This means don't stress out about logging every single teaspoon of spices, fresh herbs used for garnish, or whether you used 4 Tbsp. or 2 Tbsp. of balsamic vinegar.
-It's awesome to be precise but if accounting for every bit of every bob you add to your homemade chili creates a roadblock to you logging the meal, strip it back to the ingredients you use in larger quantities—ground beef or turkey, beans, quinoa, chopped onions and mushrooms, canned tomatoes, etc. You’ll still likely land within 10–15 calories and around the same macronutrient breakdown for your overall meal.
+3. Keep an Eye on the Bigger Picture: Don't stress out about logging every single teaspoon of spices, fresh herbs used for garnish, or whether you used 4 or 2 Tbsp of balsamic vinegar.
+It's awesome to be precise, but if it creates a roadblock to logging the meal, strip it back to the ingredients you use in larger quantities.
+You’ll still likely land within 10–15 calories and around the same macronutrient breakdown for your meal.

-4. Be reasonably accurate.
-The takeaway of food tracking is not to get lost in the weeds but to identify trends over time.
+4. Be Reasonably Accurate: The takeaway of food tracking is not to get lost in the weeds but to identify trends over time.
 What foods and food combinations helped you feel good and get closer to achieving your health goals?
-That said, accuracy matters too, when it comes to learning about portion sizes.
-The amount of food you eat can impact your overall health and goals.
-How can you be more accurate?
-Invest in a kitchen scale.
-Measuring cups and spoons work, too.
-How much homemade chili did you eat?
-How many grams of dark chocolate did you have for dessert?
-Approximating amounts of the main components of your meals or snacks can lead to inaccuracies that could impede your progress.
-If you know how much your chili bowl weighs (tip: weigh it without anything in it), then you can weigh the amount of chili you ladle into it (and subtract the weight of the bowl) and know more precisely how many portions of that homemade chili you ate.
+That said, accuracy matters, too.
+Approximating amounts of the main components of your meals can lead to inaccuracies that impede your progress.

 Get more information about weight loss, glucose monitors, and living a healthier life